dmpop/pinpinpin/README.md

 - PHP 7.x or higher
 - PHP-GD and PHP-EXIF modules

-# Limitations

-- If multiple photos have the exact same geographical coordinates, only the most recent photo is shown on the map.

 # Installation

 1. Fetch the latest code using Git with the `https://github.com/dmpop/pinpinpin.git` command.
 Alternatively, download the code as a ZIP archive from the project's [GitHub repository](https://github.com/dmpop/pinpinpin).
 2. In the resulting _pinpinpin_ directory, open the _index.php_ file for editing.
-Specify the correct path to the directory containing photos (the `$photoDir` variable) and the desired file extensions (the `$ext` variable).
+Specify the correct path to the directory containing photos (the `$photo_dir` variable) and the desired file extensions (the `$ext` variable).
 Save the changes.
 This step is optional.
 3. Move the resulting _pinpinpin_ directory to the document root of the web server.
 4. Put photos into the specified photo directory.

+## Limitations

+PinPinPin doesn't support subdirectories.

 # Using PinPinPin